johnno1962/InjectionIII/README.md

 ```

 Adding one of these lines loads a bundle included in the `InjectionIII.app`'s
-resources which connects over a localhost socket to the InjectionII app which runs on the task bar.
+resources which connects over a localhost socket to the InjectionIII app which runs on the task bar.
 Once injection is connected, you'll be prompted to select the directory containing the project file for the app you wish to inject.
 This starts a `file watcher` for that directory inside the Mac app so whenever
 you save to disk a Swift (or Objective-C) source in the project, the target app is messaged through the socket to compile, link, dynamically load and update the implementation of methods in the file being injected.